Private medical insurance claims

 -

-A PEMC is a physical or mental health condition that the customer had before they took out the policy.
+A PEMC is a physical or mental health condition the customer had before they took out the policy.
 Claims are usually declined because the customer had symptoms of, or was receiving treatment for, the condition before they took out the policy.

 When we’re looking at whether it’s fair for you to decline the claim we’ll usually consider:

-- when the policy was taken out
+- when the policy was taken out – and any medical questions asked

 - when the customer started experiencing symptoms